microsoft/aksworkshop/_entries/02-01 challenge1.md

 Your organisation requires that the application is to Kubernetes running on Azure.
 You are required to use features available in Kubernetes 1.8.
 ACS only currently supports Kubernetes 1.7.
 Given the limited budget allocated for the project you must not deploy more than three Kubernetes agent nodes.

+You have also found out that Azure has a managed Kubernetes service, AKS (Azure Kubernetes Service) which is currently in Preview and deploys version 1.8+

-You need to
+You need to:

 1. Deploy Kubernetes to Azure
 2. Ensure you and your colleagues can connect to the cluster using kubectl